MATH+ Hanna Neumann Fellowships

 Hanna Neumann (1914-1971) was born in Berlin and forced to leave Germany in 1938.
 Her son Peter Neumann, also a mathematician, remembers not only her distinguished career but also her exciting life in a talk at Gresham College: “Hanna Neumann: A Mathematician in Difficult Times”.
 Hanna Neumann’s family was delighted that MATH+ chose to name a fellowship to support young women mathematicians after her.

-Interview with the first Hanna Neumann Fellows
+Interviews with the Hanna Neumann Fellows